cloudfoundry-community/splunk-firehose-nozzle/README.md

 |  `splunk.events.dropped.count` | Number of events dropped from splunk HEC
 |  `splunk.events.sent.count` | Number of events sent to splunk
 |  `firehose.events.dropped.count` | Number of events dropped from nozzle
-|  `firehose.events.received.count` | Number of events recieved from firehose(websocket)
+|  `firehose.events.received.count` | Number of events received from firehose(websocket)
 |  `splunk.events.throughput` | Average Payload size
 |  `nozzle.usage.ram` | RAM Usage
 |  `nozzle.usage.cpu` | CPU Usage
 |  `nozzle.cache.memory.hit` | How many times it has successfully retrieved the data from memory
-|  `nozzle.cache.memory.miss` | How many times it has unsuccessfully tried to retrieved the data from memory
+|  `nozzle.cache.memory.miss` | How many times it has unsuccessfully tried to retreive the data from memory
 |  `nozzle.cache.remote.hit` | How many times it has successfully retrieved the data from remote
-|  `nozzle.cache.remote.miss` | How many times it has unsuccessfully tried to retrieved the data from remote
+|  `nozzle.cache.remote.miss` | How many times it has unsuccessfully tried to retrieve the data from remote
 |  `nozzle.cache.boltdb.hit` | How many times it has successfully retrieved the data from BoltDB
-|  `nozzle.cache.boltdb.miss` | How many times it has unsuccessfully tried to retrieved the data from BoltDB
+|  `nozzle.cache.boltdb.miss` | How many times it has unsuccessfully tried to retrieve the data from BoltDB

 ![event_count](https://user-images.githubusercontent.com/89519924/200804220-1adff84c-e6f1-4438-8d30-6e2cce4984f5.png)